This program is on hiatus for the 2021-2022 school year.

 About the Program

-Through group discussion and hand-on activities, Teen Ambassadors learn about anthropology and archaeology and how it can be used to understand their identities and their experiences.
-Teen Ambassadors then take their new perspectives, combined with the museum’s exhibitions and pre-existing programs, to create new, engaging experiences for our teenage audience.
+Through group discussion and hand-on activities, Teen Ambassadors explore topics important to them through anthropology and archaeology.
+Teen Ambassadors then take their new perspectives, combined with the museum’s exhibitions and pre-existing programs, tocreate new, engaging experiences for other teens.